 Heroin addiction is among the worst drug addictions a person can endure.
-In the beginning, everything feels euphoric and peaceful.
-Within a short period, the addiction takes hold, and things quickly become unpleasant.
-Any attempts to stop using meet with severe withdrawal symptoms.
+During the beginning, everything feels euphoric and peaceful.
+Within a short period, however, the addiction takes hold, and things quickly become unpleasant.
+Many people who attempt to stop using heroin will face severe withdrawal symptoms.
 Still, the addict has to face the fact they will have to eventually detox or remain a heroin addict until the unspeakable happens.
-So, “how long does it take to detox from heroin?”
+So, how long does it take to detox from heroin?

 How Long Does It Take to Detox From Heroin?

 Many people who use this potent opioid want to know how long it takes to detox from heroin.
 That’s a complicated question to answer.
 Much depends on the length and depth of the user’s addiction.
 Even then, an exact timetable is difficult to pin down.
 Here’s a general timeline someone can expect to encounter: